 Determine how you’ll monetize your blog

 There are many ways to make money blogging, but it’s extremely important to remember that you can only generate revenue from your blog—once you’ve started attracting an audience.

 Still, it helps to plan today for which ways you’d like to monetize your blog (ideally in a manner that engages your own unique strengths & experience).

 A few of the most time-tested blog monetization channels include:

 - Sponsored Blog Content

-- Affiliate Programs (like how I generate sales from my Bluehost reviews roundup)
+- Affiliate Marketing (like how I generate sales from my Bluehost reviews roundup)

 - Blog Advertisements

 - Sell Online Courses (like my blogging courses and Built to Blog in particular)